What's Barefoot Running All About — And Is It Worth Trying?

-Bear in mind that barefoot running doesn't have to be all or nothing.
+Keep in mind that barefoot running doesn't have to be all or nothing.
 For example, Holland said he mixes it up based on how he's running, wearing minimalist shoes for drills on grass or sand as well as shorter track workouts.
-For runs greater than a 5K he opts for cushioned shoes, and for off-road running he selects trail shoes.
-If you're entirely new to running, consider going barefoot for only a few minutes and focusing on walk/run intervals in that time.
+For runs greater than a 5K, he opts for cushioned shoes, and for off-road running he selects trail shoes.
+If you’re entirely new to running, consider going barefoot for only a few minutes, and focusing on walk/run intervals in that time.
 That will get you used to the feeling of the activity.

 The best strategy?
 Take it slow.
-Holland said you can't go from decades of wearing cushioned shoes to suddenly running barefoot and expect your body to quickly adjust—especially if you have weakness in your ankles or an arch issue such as flat feet.
-Although the Cleveland Clinic notes that running barefoot can tighten foot muscles to help stabilise a flat arch, experiencing pain often means you're doing too much, too fast and should switch back to supportive shoes when that happens.
+Holland said you can't go from decades of wearing cushioned shoes to suddenly running barefoot and expect your body to quickly adjust — especially if you have weakness in your ankles or an arch issue such as flat feet.
+Although the Cleveland Clinic notes that running barefoot can tighten foot muscles to help stabilize a flat arch, experiencing pain often means you’re doing too much, too fast and should switch back to supportive shoes when that happens.

-For more expert-backed running tips, make sure you download the Nike Run Club App!
+For more expert-backed running tips, be sure to download the Nike Run Club App!

 Words by Elizabeth Millard